privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }];
 }
 ```
   * `DebugReportUrls`: URLs to support debug reporting, when auction is won and auction is lost.
 There is no [forDebuggingOnly][163] method/API and the debug URLs for a bid have to be directly included by the binary in the proto response.
-The format for the URLs stays the same as the browser definition and they will be pinged in the exact same way.
+These can be added in the DebugReportUrls field in the [ProtectedAudienceBid][165] proto.
+The [format][164] for the URLs stays the same as the browser definition and they will be pinged in the exact same way.
 ```
 message DebugReportUrls {
    string auction_debug_win_url = 1 [(privacysandbox.apis.roma.app_api.v1.roma_field_annotation) =